ziyunli/ziyun.rocks/content/blog/2024-10-26-running-comfyui-on-mac.md

 title = "Running ComfyUI on Mac" date = "2024-10-26T11:02:15-07:00"
 slug = "running-comfyui-on-mac"
-summary = "Setting up ComfyUI on macOS with Metal acceleration.
-Requires Python 3.10, PyTorch nightly builds, and careful attention to which Python is active."
 +++

 Setting up ComfyUI on a Mac requires a few specific steps, especially around managing dependencies and ensuring compatibility with Apple’s Metal acceleration.
 Here’s a detailed walkthrough of what worked for me.